How to Build a Winning Customer Engagement Strategy

 Zappos proves that great customer service is possible, no matter what industry you’re in and how big or small your company may be.
 Another business that does this is one that’s even bigger.

 With 74,000 employees, Disney World has a lot of people to keep on the same page.
 They also have a lot of customers, which makes getting to know them on a deep level difficult.
-Despite this, they’re renowned for the incredible customer experience — and one that extends way beyond the parks themselves.
+Despite this, they’re renowned for the incredible customer experience, which extends way beyond the parks themselves.

 - Via mobile/app